Published: 16 March 2021

-The National Institute for Health Research Centre for Engagement and Dissemination (NIHR) has today published its second themed review into ‘Long Covid’.
+The NIHR Centre for Engagement and Dissemination (NIHR) has today published its second themed review into ‘Long Covid’.

 Building upon its first themed review published in October 2020, the second review considered over 300 papers and academic opinion pieces from across the world, and provides a unique, evidence-based perspective.